Pirosuki/shino/README.md

-# shino.js
+# shino
-shino.js is a Discord bot for the Utter Discord server.
+shino is a Discord bot for the Utter discord server.

 ## To do:
-- audio playback
 - ytdl search
 - ytdl playlist search
 - spotify search -> ytdl, incl playlists.